Coronavirus in NZ: Healthline inundated - when to call and when not to

 Healthline is the first point of call for people with symptoms of Covid-19 or people seeking other medical advice, while people registering for self-isolation can now do so online.

-Whereas information about attending events should be put to the event organiser or information on travel can be found on the Safe Travel website at safetravel.govt.nz.
+Information about attending events should be put to the event organiser, and information on travel can be found on the Safe Travel website at safetravel.govt.nz.
 The Ministry of Health website also has information about attending events.

 READ MORE: